Emily Dickinson photograph

 "Emily Dickinson," ed.
 Karen Ford.
 Excerpts of literary criticism from scholarly authorities on Dickinson.
 Includes a biography of Emily Dickinson and individual discussion of the many of her most famous poems.
 Modern American Poetry at Univ. of Illinois.

 "Emily Dickinson."
-An extended biography of Dickinson.
+An encyclopedia-type article on Emily Dickinson.
 Also a selection of her most famous poems, recommended reading, and additional articles about her.
 The Poetry Foundation.

 "Emily Dickinson."
-Introduction to Dickinson, from the college textbook publisher the Heath Anthology of American Literature.
+Introduction to Dickinson by professors Peggy McIntosh and Ellen Louise Hart, in the college textbook Heath Anthology of American Literature.

 "Emily Dickinson."
 A short biographical introduction to Dickinson, with text for some of her best known poems.
 Additional articles on Dickinson: "Isaac Watts & Emily Dickinson: Inherited Meter."
 Also, a poet writing on the poet, Michael Ryan on Emily Dickinson.
 Academy of American Poets.